On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals: Convergence results

 \item Combine the available weak convergence result, e.g., \cite{Combettes2004}, with our angular convergence to obtain the convergence in norm on $E$ (Theorem \ref{thm:strong_convergence}). \end{enumerate}

 First, we state without proof a few supporting, known results.
-From the nonexpansiveness of $J_\tau$ and $G_\tau$, following the arguments in \cite[Lemma 4.1]{HYZ08}, we can show that the sets $L$ and $E$ defined above are invariant on $X^*$, thereby justifying the use of Definition \ref{def:L_E_definitions} in studying the convergence of $\{\bx^k\}$ to an arbitrary element $\bx^*\in X^*$.
+From the firm nonexpansiveness of $J_\tau$ and nonexpansiveness of $G_\tau$, following the arguments in \cite[Lemma 4.1]{HYZ08}, we can show that the sets $L$ and $E$ defined above are invariant on $X^*$, thereby justifying the use of Definition \ref{def:L_E_definitions} in studying the convergence of $\{{\bm x}^k\}$ to an arbitrary element ${\bm x}^*\in X^*$.

-\begin{lemma} Under Assumption \ref{ass:tau_bounds}, for every $\bx,\bx'\in X^*$, $\bH \bx = \bH \bx'$, and hence $\nabla \phi_2(\bx) = \nabla \phi_2(\bx')$. \end{lemma}
+\begin{lemma} Under Assumption \ref{ass:tau_bounds}, for every ${\bm x},{\bm x}'\in X^*$, ${\bm H} {\bm x} = {\bm H} {\bm x}'$, and hence $\nabla \phi_2({\bm x}) = \nabla \phi_2({\bm x}')$. \end{lemma}

 Weak convergence of the forward-backward iterations has been well-established in the general case of monotone inclusion problems, see, e.g., \cite[Section 6]{Combettes2004}.
-Such problems include \eqref{intro:l_21}, and therefore the weak convergence holds in this setting as well.
+Such problems include \eqref{eq:optimization_problem}, and therefore the weak convergence holds in this setting as well.

-\begin{lemma} Let Assumption \ref{ass:tau_bounds} hold and $\{\bx^{k}\}$ be generated by the forward-backward iterations \eqref{eq:forward_backward_iteration} starting from any $\bx^0\in \cH$.
-Then $\{\bx^k\}$ converges weakly to some $\bx^*\in X^*$. \end{lemma}
+\begin{lemma} Let Assumption \ref{ass:tau_bounds} hold and $\{{\bm x}^{k}\}$ be generated by the forward-backward iterations \eqref{eq:forward_backward_iteration} starting from any ${\bm x}^0\in {\mathcal{H}}$.
+Then $\{{\bm x}^k\}$ converges weakly to some ${\bm x}^*\in X^*$. \end{lemma}